JonathanBrown003/MechaCar_Statistical_Analysis/README.md

 2) The slope of the linear model cannot be considered to be zero because of the low value of the p-value above.
 The null hypothesis must be rejected as a result of this p-value.

 3) All else equal, and taking into account the R-squared value of 0.7149 - this model can be said to be 71% accurate in predicting variability as the R-Squared value is the dependent variable variation that a linear model explains.
+At 71% accurate, this model is relatively effective at predicting miles per gallon of prototypes.

 ## Summary Statistics on Suspension Coils